paultergust/chip-8/README.md

-# Rusties
+# Studies

-Random studies about systems development in Rust Mostly based on books like [Rust In Action](https://www.manning.com/books/rust-in-action)
+Random studies on a variety of languages and subjects